 Recessions aren’t fun for most people, but restaurateurs stand to benefit from the economic dip in many ways.
-Recruitment and cost cutting are just two.
+Recruitment and reduced costs are just two.

 Why a Recession is Good for the Restaurant Industry